 No space for a tree in the kitchen?
 No problem – get a couple of extra strings of fairy lights and drape them along the top of your wall cabinets, along windowsills or around window frames.
 Softly-glittering fairy lights will make getting up in dark winter mornings that little bit easier.
 Tinsel hung around the room, or a garland around your window will also make the room look cheerful and festive.

-Hang small tree decorations, little light-up stars or a curtain of fairy lights in your kitchen window, to give yourself a Christmassy view.
-Alternatively, ensure it’s a white Christmas for your family by attaching snowflake stickers to the windows, a string of icicle decorations, or even some fake snow on the windowsill.
+Hang small tree decorations, a festive wreath or a curtain of fairy lights in your kitchen window, to give yourself a Christmassy view.
+Alternatively, give yourself a white Christmas by fixing snowflake stickers to the windows, a string of icicle decorations, or even some fake snow on the windowsill.

 The holly & the ivy

-Keep it natural by bringing some of the outside in – head out on a bracing winter walk and on your way, cut some sprigs of holly, ivy and mistletoe.
+Keep it natural by bringing some of the outside in – on your next bracing winter walk, cut some sprigs of holly, ivy and mistletoe.
 Display them on windowsills, mantelpieces, or in vases.